biojava/biojava.github.io/wiki/Google_Summer_of_Code_2012.md

 This project is be suitable to a confident Java developer.

-If you like to make your application stand out I'd suggest a short [coding exercise].
+If you like to make your application stand out I'd suggest a short [coding exercise](coding exercise "wikilink").
 The quality of your solution is going to be a significant factor in the selection process.

 Mentors for this project are Peter Troshin and Andreas Prlic